techidaily/site-screen-mirroring-recording/source/_posts/updated-in-2024-directscreen-a-streamlined-windows-recorder.md

 ![record games filmora](https://images.wondershare.com/filmora/article-images/start-recording-screen.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Record your screen with Wondershare Filmora from the Screen Recorder's left side.
 A rectangle icon will appear, allowing you to choose where a portion of the screen you wish to record.
 You may press the Record button once all of the parameters have been specified.
 To begin recording, it will offer you a 3-second buffer time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PKZUYice-ws?si=L8iMa9T3h7TMSWdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Wrapping Up